Mobile Home Moving Costs: A Comprehensive Guide

 Consider the Load

 The weight isn't just about the structure itself.
-You've got to consider everything and anything inside it, too.
+You've got to evaluate everything and anything inside it, too.
 Furniture, appliances, metal, hitch, storage, and personal belongings can add a significant amount to the total weight.
 Plus, if you're planning any disassembly to make moving easier or necessary for passage, factor in the weight of those sections separately.

 Knowing your mobile home's size and weight isn't just about logistics; it's also a legal issue.
 Highway travel involves permits, and these permits require accurate data.
 Plus, your insurance policy needs to cover the move, and accurate size and weight details are part of ensuring you're properly protected.